Last Updated on February 3, 2024 by Dave Schoenbeck

 Dollar-cost averaging is a common and powerful personal investment method that requires an investor to take a fixed amount of money at regular intervals and put it into a particular investment over a long period.
 This can help you get into the habit of saving and investing on a smaller scale.

 This strategy restores your portfolio and gives you an asset allocation mix.
 Rebalancing at least twice a year will guarantee that your portfolio does not overly favor specific asset categories over others, which, in turn, will help keep your investments aligned with your business goals and model.

 7. Minimize taxes with your investments.

 Investing does not come without taxes and hidden fees.
-From the very beginning, it’s important to learn how to manage and keep these fees under control.
+Learning how to manage and keep these fees under control is essential from the beginning.
 Otherwise, you might have to give up more than 30% of your profits.
-Be sure to speak with an advisor or your accountant to learn what you’re responsible for come tax time.
+Be sure to speak with an advisor or accountant to learn what you’re responsible for come tax time.

-To learn more about personal investment strategies for small business owners, schedule a complimentary one-hour coaching session with me, Coach Dave.
+If you would like to learn more about personal investment strategies for small business owners, you can schedule a complimentary one-hour coaching session with me, Coach Dave.
 Please fill out my contact form to get started.

 - Guidance for Leaders when Dealing with Marijuana in the Workplace - February 29, 2024

 - The Key to Sales Prospecting is to Understand What They Think - February 22, 2024